ryanthold/Kocks-Mecking-Analysis/README.md

 - **cb3_calc** - determines the work hardening coefficient for stage 3
 - **cb4_calc** - determines the work hardening coefficient for stage 4

+*MATLAB's Curve Fitting Toolbox and Deep Learning Toolbox are utilized in this work.*

 This work was in coordination with:
 1. Sandia National Laboratories, Livermore, CA 94550
 2. Texas A&M, Department of Materials Science and Engineering, Department of Mechanical Engineering, College Station, TX 77843